-This course focuses on the integration of interdisciplinary theoretical and practical knowledge and experience relevant to the multi-faceted music business industry.
-Class activities include field trips and guest lectures as well as a semester research project that is relevant to some aspect of the music business field.
+This course focuses on the integration of interdisciplinary theoretical and practical knowledge and experience relevant to the music business.
+Course involves a student independent project.
+Course may be included as part of an immersion semester during the senior year.
 Enrollment required for all upper-division music business majors.
 (Offered each semester.)